tibco-bnl/workshop-tibco-platform/docs/customers/afklm/cp/aks-tp-cp-v1-12.md

 ```

-The aim is to rewrite the domainname used for CP to the haproxy server
+The aim is to rewrite the domainname used for Control Plane to the haproxy server

-Update the following:
+Update the following (if dns names are changing):
-- afsklm.dataplanes.pro:53
+- azure.airfranceklm.com:53
-- rewrite name regex (.*)\.afklm\.dataplanes\.pro  haproxy-ingress.ingress-system.svc.cluster.local
+- rewrite name regex (.*)\.azure\.airfranceklm\.com  haproxy-ingress.ingress-system.svc.cluster.local

 Restart coredns: